What Is Type 1 Diabetes?

 Our specialists can help you get type 1 diabetes under control through the right diet and medication.
 But a lack of treatment can result in serious threats to your health.

 Big Changes for the Whole Family

-Type 1 diabetes is scary at first.
-Because it so often affects young people, they struggle with denial, or the feeling that "it’s just not fair."
-Meanwhile, their parents may feel terrified by the life-threatening aspects of the disease.
+Type 1 diabetes is scary at first because it so often affects young people, many struggle with denial, or the feeling that "it’s just not fair."
+Family often feel overwhelmed by the life-threatening aspects of the disease.
 It is never easy to change your family’s diet or behavior.
 Rather than struggling on your own, let us help you find the education and support to make the transition easier.